Manifattura Tabacchi: Start of production

 The Manifattura began production in 1854–1855 with two laboratories of 220 workers each.
 Production began around four products: the Virginia cigar, sniffing tobacco, tobacco extract made from residues, and hand-rolled cigarettes (This was an experimental product that was quickly dropped).

 Before the First World War (1914–1918) the cigar plan was one of the most important in Austria, especially renowned for its production of Virginia cigars.
 For several decades, the Manifattura Tabacchi was one of the most important industries in Trentino, with the highest employment capacity around.
 It was also a place of many social innovations, often begun by women workers who were in the majority.
 The first employer provided nursery was established, as well as an emergency loans bank.
 Even the first workers union was formed inside the walls of the Manifattura.

 World War I and after

 During World War I, Manifattura Tabacchi was heavily damaged and production, including employees, was transferred to Austrian factories in Linz and in Bohemia.
-At the end of the war, Trentino province became part of Italy and Manifattura Tabacchi came under the direction of the state monopoyi.
+At the end of the war, Trentino province became part of Italy and Manifattura Tabacchi came under the direction of the state monopoly.
 When the factory reopened on March 19, 1919, all 1,400 workers who were in service before the conflict were rehired.

 In the following years, production increased substantially thanks to gradual improvements to processes.
 This led to a drop in employment to around 700 in 1935 in contrast to nearly 2000 at the start of the century.

 In the same years, the popularity of the Manifattura Tabacchi grew considerably thanks to promotional activities using the designs of Fortunato Depero, the celebrated artist from Rovereto.